pUrGe12/pUrGe12.github.io/content/blog/gsoc_starting_.md

 Alright, day 8 today.

 I have made some contributions, raised issues etc. The org is mostly dead man and it takes so much time to do anything!
 I really want to make this a faster process.

+---

+Today I worked on a big parser, trying to update it to ensure the latest data format is matched.
+Let's hope it works well.